dmytropaduchak/linkedin-learning/microsoft-azure/advance-your-skills-as-an-azure-administrator/azure-administration-configure-and-manage-virtual-networks.md

 ### Create Connectivity between Virtual Networks
 ------

+You are connecting two virtual networks in Azure.
+The traffic must be encrypted during transit.
+What type of connection should you use?

+- [-] Peered Network
+- [+] VNet to VNet
+- [-] Connected Network

+To verify two networks have been peered in effective routes, what is the next hop type?

+- [+] peered
+- [-] none
+- [-] the virtual network that is being peered to

+What cmdlet would you use to peer to another network?

+- [-] Add-AZVirtualNetworkPeer
+- [-] New-AZVirtualNetworkPeer
+- [+] Add-AZVirtualNetworkPeering
+- [-] New-AZVirtualNetworkPeering

+You are setting up a VNet connection and require multiple vnet gateways from a single on-premises connection.
+What do you need to enable for this functionality?

+- [-] Active-passive mode
+- [+] Active-active mode
+- [-] Nothing--this functionality is enabled by default.
+- [-] Passive-active mode

+You need to connect two networks in different subscriptions using a VNet to VNet connection.
+How would you accomplish this?

+- [-] Create a new VNet in the same subscription.
+- [-] This scenario is not supported.
+- [+] Create a VNet to VNet connection using PowerShell.
+- [-] Create a VNet to VNet connection using the Portal.

 ### Configure Name Resolution
 ------

+To avoid accidental removal of DNS records, what must you do if you "bring your own DNS" to Azure?

+- [-] Turn on scavenging.
+- [+] Turn off scavenging.
+- [-] Nothing if you're in a "bring your own DNS" scenario.

+Microsoft provides domain names for Azure DNS.

+- [-] TRUE
+- [+] FALSE

+To create a Private DNS, what cmdlet do you need to include when creating a zone using PowerShell?

+- [-] -Zone Private
+- [+] -ZoneType Private
+- [-] -ZoneType Public
+- [-] -Type Private

 ### Create and Configure a Network Security Group
 ------

+What are the default NSG rule(s)?

+- [-] DenyAllInBound
+- [-] AllowAzureLoadBalancerInBound
+- [-] AllowVNetInBound
+- [+] all of these answers

+Security rules are processed in which order?

+- [-] there is no priority
+- [+] lowest to highest
+- [-] highest to lowest